-Kelvinator KSV25CRH 2.5kW Cooling Only Split System Inverter Air Conditioner – $713
+Kelvinator 2.5kW Cooling Only Split System Inverter Air Conditioner – $627

-This 2.5kW air conditioner from Kelvinator ($849 RRP) might be a suitable option for small rooms, packing in a number of features.
-It has a 24 hour timer, allowing you to program the air conditioner around your schedule, plus a Sleep mode, stated to change the temperature gradually over time.
+This 2.5kW air conditioner from Kelvinator (KSV25CRH) may be a suitable option for small rooms, packing in a number of features.
+It has a 24-hour timer, allowing you to program the air conditioner around your busy schedule, plus a Sleep mode, stated to change the temperature gradually over time.
 Kelvinator also features three filters to improve the model’s air quality, according to the brand.

 It comes with an LCD backlit wireless remote control that features a ‘Follow Me’ command system.
 This technology allows the indoor temperature reading to be taken from the remote and enable the air conditioner to automatically adjust the temperature when required.
-If you’re energy-conscious, the 2.5kW model was rated 5 stars for energy efficiency.
+If you’re energy-conscious, the 2.5kW model was rated five stars for energy efficiency.
 This model is almost 30% off its recommended retail price of $859.

-Kelvinator 9kW Reverse Cycle Split System Inverter Air Conditioner KSD90HRH – $2,424
+Kelvinator 8kW Reverse Cycle Split System Inverter Air Conditioner – $1,731

-For a larger model, you might like to consider this 9kW Split System Inverter Reverse Cycle air conditioner ($2,599 RRP).
-Expect similar technology as the model above including HEPA and ion filters, plus a 24 hour timer.
+For a larger model, you might like to consider this 8kW split-system inverter reverse cycle air conditioner (KSD80HRG) which normally retail for $2,349.
+Expect similar technology as the model above including the HEPA and ion filters, plus a 24-hour timer.
 If you ever experience a power failure, Kelvinator says this unit is equipped with an auto restart function that memorises the settings you had set, allowing the air con to pick up where it left off once the power is back on.

-It features a DC fan motor with 12 fan speeds, a concealed dimmable digital display and auto swing functionality.
+It features a DC fan motor with six fan speeds, a concealed dimmable digital display and even auto swing functionality.
 It also comes with an LCD remote, making it easy to use.
 In terms of energy efficiency, this model is also rated 2.5 stars.

 With the Japanese car manufacturer diversifying into electronics, there are plenty of air conditioners on offer for households to choose from.
 Regardless of whether you need a ceiling unit, a wall-mounted unit or ducted air conditioners, Mitsubishi has an option for you.

-For those not looking to spend big on their air conditioner, or for those who are looking for a change in colour, the Mitsubishi 3.5kW model ($1,651 RRP) may be more up your alley, still coming with plenty of features.
+For those not looking to spend big on their air conditioner, this Mitsubishi 3.5kW model (MSZEF35VE2BKIT) may be more up your alley, still coming with plenty of features.
 It’s on sale for $1,360, which takes $550 off its original price of $1,910.

-Similar to its 7.1kW big brother below, Mitsubishi offers its Advanced Inverter Technology to ensure that your household is cooled quickly, as well as the i-save technology to help you keep track of your preferences.
+Similar to its 5kW cousin below, Mitsubishi offers its advanced Inverter Technology to ensure that your household is cooled quickly, as well as the i-save technology to help you keep track of your preferences.
 This model comes with a remote control, but is also compatible with Mitsubishi’s Wi-Fi interface which you can buy separately.
-This 3.5kW model was rated 3 stars for cooling energy efficiency and 2.5 stars for heating energy efficiency.
+This 3.5kW model was rated 3.5 stars for cooling energy efficiency and 4.5 stars for heating energy efficiency.
 To further sweeten the deal, Mitsubishi also has a five-year warranty on its air conditioners, ensuring consumers are kept cool for the next few summers at the very least.

-Mitsubishi MSZGL71VGDKIT 7.1kW Reverse Cycle Split System Air Conditioner – $2,228
+Mitsubishi Electric 5kW Reverse Cycle Split Inverter Air Conditioner – $1,584

 With a wide range of both commercial and residential air conditioners on offer, Japanese manufacturer Fujitsu has diversified its products from its traditional computer and IT departments, giving households plenty of options to keep cool.

-Fujitsu ASTG18KMCA 5kW Reverse Cycle Split System Inverter Air Conditioner – $1,508
+Fujitsu 5kW Reverse Cycle Split System Inverter Air Conditioner – $1,682

-Normally retailing at over $2,500, the ASTG model contains a variety of features and functions that will keep your family cool and comfortable all year round.
-Functions including timers, auto air adjustments and human sensor allow the Fujitsu model to properly ensure that your house is cooled when you need it, without wasting energy whenever you’re not around.
+Normally retailing at $2,669, this (ASTG18KMTC) model contains a variety of features and functions that will keep your family cool and comfortable all year round.
+Functions including timers, auto air adjustments and a human sensor allow this Fujitsu model to properly ensure your house is cooled when you need it, without wasting energy whenever you’re not around.

-Also handy for heating during those chilly mornings or cold nights, the Fujitsu model scored 3.5 stars for its energy efficiency, helping you save on your energy bill as well.
-With allergen and bacteria filters also featured, Fujitsu will be a saving grace against Spring allergies.
+Also handy for heating during those chilly mornings or cold nights, the Fujitsu model scored five stars for its energy efficiency, helping you save on your energy bill as well.
+With allergen and bacteria filters also featured, Fujitsu will be a saving grace against spring allergies.

-Fujitsu ASTG34KMTA 9.4kW Reverse Cycle Split System Inverter Air Conditioner – $2,677
+Fujitsu 9.4kW Reverse Cycle Split System Inverter Air Conditioner – $3,373

-Often retailing at close to $5,000, the Fujitsu 9.4kW looks to cool even the largest rooms in the house, with plenty of grunt to help cool or warm your family, regardless of the time of year.
-With the onboard micro-processor, the air conditioner can adjust air flow to compensate for changes in room temperature to ensure that your house is kept cool, and that the unit runs more efficiently.
+Often retailing at close to $5,000, this Fujitsu 9.4kW model (ASTG34CMTB) looks to cool even the largest rooms in the house, with plenty of grunt to help cool or warm your family, regardless of the time of year.
+With the onboard micro-processor, the air conditioner can adjust its air flow to compensate for changes in room temperature to ensure that your house is kept cool, and that the unit runs more efficiently.

 Available in white to suit most colour schemes, Fujitsu offers a five-year warranty to ease consumers’ minds.
-And with an additional dehumidifying feature that can remove up to 3.5L of moisture per hour, Fujitsu would be suitable for those hot and sticky climates.
-If you’re after an energy efficient model, you may have to look at other models available, as the 9.4kW model scored only 2 stars.
+And with an additional dehumidifying feature that can remove moisture in the air, Fujitsu would be suitable for those hot and sticky climates.
+If you’re after an energy efficient model, you might have to look at other models available, as this 9.4kW model scored only two stars.
 If you’re looking to get the most bang for your buck however, this might be the model for you.

-Panasonic CSCU-Z80TKR 8kW AERO Reverse Cycle Split System Inverter Air Conditioner – $2,426
+Panasonic 8kW AERO Reverse Cycle Split System Inverter Air Conditioner – $2,960

-Panasonic’s 8kW Split System Air Conditioner, which normally retails for more than $3,000, would feel at home regardless of the household size, with Panasonic cramming the model with lots of features to keep your family cool in summer and warm in winter.
+Panasonic’s 8kW split-system air conditioner (CSCU-Z80TKR) which normally retails for more than $3,000 would feel right at home regardless of the household size, with Panasonic cramming the model with lots of features to keep your family cool in summer and warm in winter.

-Part of Panasonic’s AERO series, the CSCU model comes with a variety of energy-efficient features and functions to allow households to enjoy the cool air without racking up a huge energy bill.
-Scoring a 2 star energy rating (cooling), it isn’t the most efficient model available, but Panasonic includes a variety of modes to suit the weather outside, in addition to a 24 hour timer for when you want to go to sleep in cool air to but don’t want the air con to be running all night.
+Part of Panasonic’s AERO series, this CSCU model comes with a variety of energy-efficient features and functions to allow households to enjoy the cool air without racking up a huge energy bill.
+Scoring a two-star energy rating (cooling), it isn’t the most efficient model available, but Panasonic includes a variety of modes to suit the weather outside, in addition to a 24-hour timer for when you want to go to sleep in cool air to but don’t want the air con to be running all night.

 Additional features also include a dehumidifier, as well as an air purifying system, which comes with an anti-bacterial air filter, an odour removing feature as well as removable and washable panels to ensure that your household is kept clean and cool.
 Panasonic offers a five-year warranty on its air conditioners, giving consumers plenty of peace of mind.